Boeing B-47 Stratojet: Variants

 A four-engined variant of the B-47, the YB-47C was proposed by Boeing in 1950 to be powered by four Allison J35-A-23 turbojet engines, providing 10090 lbf thrust each, in place of the six GE J47s.
-The J35 was being developed at the time, and was provisionally rated at 9700 lbf (with afterburner) or 8500 lbf thrust without AB.
-Thus 4 * 8500 = 34,000 lbf using that engine, as compared to 6 * 5200 lbf = 31,200 lbf in the production B-47, making it lighter, simpler and more powerful.
 J71-A-5 A contract was signed in January 1950 for the rework of one B-47B.
 The first flight was projected for April 1951.

 Due to the J35's less-than-expected performance and delays, other engines were considered, such as the proposed Allison J71, however engine problems meant that it was not feasible for the by-then redesignated B-56A.
 The Pratt & Whitney J57, eventually rated at 17,000 lbf thrust, was also considered, but was still in development.
 The Boeing B-52 Stratofortress, which was being concurrently developed, had priority for this engine.
 Thus, the B-56 was cancelled in December 1952 before the prototype's conversion had started.
 The donor fuselage intended for the XB-56 was reused as a ground instructional airframe.